-The expenses of installation or erection of a new machine arecapitalised and absorbed in the cost of production through depreciation.
+The expenses of installation or erection of a new machine are capitalised and absorbed in the cost of production through depreciation.
 In case of dismantling and re-erection of machine due to change of location, such expenses may be treated as overhead.

 If a machinery has been permanently dismantled before the expiry of its life because of its inadequacy or redundancy so as to accommodate new asset, then the difference between the cost and written off depreciation should be treated as abnormal loss.
-This loss after deducting therefrom any amount realised from the sale of machinery may be charged either in the same year or spread to the balance of the life of the machinery.
+This loss after deducting there from any amount realised from the sale of machinery may be charged either in the same year or spread to the balance of the life of the machinery.

-If such expense is incurred in any other case apart from those stated above, then such expense should be debited to costing profit and loss account.
+If such expense is incurred in any other case apart from those stated above, then such expense should be debited to cost in Profit and Loss Account.